 SMS Opt-in – Mobile-based permissions!
 SMS is a feature available with practically all modern mobile phones that allow users to send and receive short text messages, the “Opt-in” is to protect users from unwanted text messages (SPAM).
 It guarantees marketing messages are always welcome because of permission-based marketing campaigns (opt-in) so messages are sent only to those who have requested them.

 Voice to SMS (IVR) – Interactive Voice Response is an interactive technology that allows a computer to detect voice and keypad inputs.
 IVR technology is used extensively in telecommunications and allows users who do not text to participate in SMS Marketing by receiving a text just by making a phone call.

 Voting/Polling/Survey/Trivia – turns the standard mobile phone into an interactive terminal for participants to send immediate responses.
 Anyone with a cell phone can respond via SMS.
 Results are tallied and displayed in seconds online.

-Text to Win or Text2Win – Text messaging platform is a more efficient, automated way to hold a sweepstakes as opposed to traditional means.
-Text to win sweepstakes replaced its former paper sign-ups and eliminates the need for paper and notifies the contest winners automatically via SMS when the contest is over.
+Text to Win or Text2Win – The text messaging platform is a more efficient, automated way to hold sweepstakes as opposed to traditional means.
+Text-to-win sweepstakes replaced its former paper sign-ups and eliminated the need for paper and notifies the contest winners automatically via SMS when the contest is over.
 One of the fun ways to be interactive and build relationships with consumers.

-Website Opt-in – One can get mobile opt-ins though their website.
+Website Opt-in – One can get mobile opt-ins through their website.

 Mobile Web (WAP) – “Wireless Application Protocol” is used to enable access to the Mobile Web from a mobile phone.
 WAP sites are websites written in, or dynamically converted to, WML (Wireless Markup Language) and accessed via the WAP browser.
 Before the introduction of WAP, service providers had extremely limited opportunities to offer interactive data services.